majid-2002/majid-2002/README.md

 - Grinding **DSA** and **Leetcode** problems.

-- Backend is my favorite
+- Backend in Nest.Js, Express.Js, and GoLang

 - I’m looking to collaborate on **OpenSource Projects**